 - Course offerings in Latin America support the interdisciplinary major in Latin American Studies.

-- Students of economics may also earn a certificate from one of the College's innovative interdisciplinary academic centers.
+- Students of economics may also earn a certificate from one of the College's innovative centers for interdisciplinary scholarship.
 All internationally oriented courses serve Center students with specific interests in those fields and regions.
 Requirements for the certificate programs include a challenging combination of coursework, in-depth research and a funded summer internship in the U.S. or abroad.